 Keep in mind that if things don’t go as planned, you can always undo the changes or reinstall the backup.

-If you enjoyed reading this article about how to edit HTML in WordPress, you should also read these:
+If you enjoyed reading this article on how to edit HTML in WordPress, you should check out this one about how to reset WordPress.